Dondestan

-Dondestan is the fifth studio album by Robert Wyatt, released in 1991 on Rough Trade Records.
+Dondestan is the fifth studio album by Robert Wyatt, released on 22 October 1991 on Rough Trade Records.
 The title is a phonetic rendition of the Spanish expression "Donde están", translated as "nowhere" and "where are they".
 The cover art is by Wyatt's wife, Alfreda Benge.

 In 1998, the album was re-released on Hannibal Records with a new mix and track order under the title Dondestan (Revisited).
 This was deemed necessary as the original project had gone over budget and had been mixed and released in "an exhausted rush".

 Music

 Dondestan fuses such genres as jazz, pop, and progressive rock; remote from the contemporary trends.
 The songs are minimalistic, sometimes featuring slightly brushed cymbals and a snare drum, as well as elementary keyboards, piano, and organ.

-Lyrically, AllMusic review divided the album into a more abstract written by Alfreda Benge, while the other compositions went into a more politically oriented direction, "dealing with concerns such as Palestine, privatization, and the Communist Party", as well as abstract reflections on postmodern life ("N.I.O.").
-Wyatt delivers his lyrics with a "understated melancholy and subtle humor".
+Lyrically, AllMusic review divided the album into a more abstract co-written with Alfreda Benge, while the other compositions went into a more politically oriented direction, "dealing with concerns such as Palestine, privatization, and the Communist Party", as well as abstract reflections on postmodern life ("N.I.O.").
+Wyatt delivers his lyrics with an "understated melancholy and subtle humor".